-Ireland’s capital city attracts thousands of visitors every year, as tourists flock to explore Dublin’s many attractions and experiences.
+Ireland’s capital city attracts thousands of visitors every year, as tourists flock to take part in the many things to do in Dublin.
 But what is the city really famous for?
 Here at The Green, we have put together a list of lesser-known facts about the city.

 Do you know what Dublin means?

 The name Dublin comes from the Irish word “Dubhlinn” composed of two words, “dubh” meaning “black, dark” and “lind” meaning “pool”.
 It refers to a dark tidal pool which was located where the Poddle entered the River Liffey, on the site of the castle gardens at the rear of Dublin Castle.
 But the city has a modern, official Irish name, Baile Átha Cliath meaning “town of the hurdled ford”.
 Which is cooler than Black Pool, to be fair.

 If there is one thing that Dublin has a lot of, it’s pubs.
 In fact, there are more than 1000 pubs in the city.
 Pubs are part of Dublin’s culture and history, from literary hangouts to pubs where deals are made by politicians and businessmen, to places where locals celebrate and mourn.
 Pubs are at the centre of Dublin life for better or worse.
 After a night out in one of the 1000 pubs, a good sleep at The Green Hotel, in Dublin 2 will make sure you are fit and ready for another day in the city.

 Contrary to popular belief, O’Connell bridge isn’t a perfect square.
 In fact, it’s wider than it is long by around five metres, and therefore it’s the only traffic bridge in Europe that’s width is greater than its length.